 CD: "Huwa", "Fuchait", "Clici-Clicing", "The Thinking Ross Did", "Blasts Of Beauty", "Changing The Tire", "Distant Explosions", "Not The Totimorphous", and "Drunk On Decay".
 (Helicopter, 2012) Listen to it here.

 CD: Live recording of performance 388.
 Performing by thinking about performing was one of the themes of this final performance of the 2012 Extreme Rituals Schimpfluch Carnival.
 GX Jupitter-Larsen, Joke Lanz, Rudolf Eb.er, and Mike Dando were sitting on stage amplifying brainwaves.
 (Fragment Factory, 2014)

 EP with 5 tracks.
 (Self-released, 1981) East Berlin artist Robert Rehfeldt (1931-1993) utilized this record as the soundtrack for his 1981 short film "Art In Process".
 Unaware that the film had ever been completed, GX Jupitter-Larsen wouldn't actually see this collaboration in person until a chance visit to the Nationalgalerie in Berlin in 2003.
 It was being screened as part of a "Kunst In Der DDR" retrospective.

 Silent EP which comes with instructions which informs the holder that he

 must first complete the record by scratching it before he can listen to

 it on his stereo.
-(Self-released, 1983) This same year Paul Hurst released on his Sydney-based label, Societe Anonyme, a C60 cassette entitled "Performance".
+(Self-released, 1983) Hear an example of a completed copy here.
+This same year Paul Hurst released on his Sydney-based label, Societe Anonyme, a C60 cassette entitled "Performance".
 This tape featured different completed variations of this record from other artists.
 In the years to follow, a number of other labels from all over would issue similar releases.
-Video clip here.

 THE HATERS, IN THE SHADE OF FIRE